fchastanet/bash-tools-framework/BestPractices.md

 - grep regular expression [A-Za-z] matches by default accentuated character, it you don't want to match them, use the environment variable `LC_ALL=POSIX`,
   - Eg: `LC_ALL=POSIX grep -E -q '^[A-Za-z_0-9:]+$'`
-  - I added `export LC_ALL=POSIX` in all my headers, it can be overriden using a subshell
+  - I added `export LC_ALL=POSIX` in all my headers, it can be overridden using a subShell

 ## General tips